RapidSoftwareSolutions/Marketplace-Imagga-Package/README.md

 2. After creation your account you will see api Secret and api Key

 ## Imagga.taggingForImageById
-By sending image content id to the getTaggingForImage endpoint you can get a list of many automatically suggested textual tags.
+By sending image content id to the taggingForImageById endpoint you can get a list of many automatically suggested textual tags.

 | Field             | Type      | Description
 |-------------------|-----------|----------